Chronic Rhinitis (cont.)

-- strong odors such as, detergents or fragrances.
+- strong odors such as, detergents or fragrances, or

 - Gustatory rhinitis may present predominantly as runny nose (rhinorrhea) related to consumption of hot or spicy food.

 - Non-allergic rhinitis with nasal eosinophilia syndrome (NARES) is characterized by a clear nasal discharge.
 The nasal discharge is found to have eosinophils (allergic cell type), although the patient may not have any other evidence of allergy by skin testing or history or symptoms.